Kodiak Public Records Directory

 Jail & Inmate Records

-The Kodiak Jail serves as the primary detention facility for Kodiak Island Borough, operating under the management of the Kodiak Police Department.
+The Kodiak Jail is the primary detention facility for Kodiak Island Borough, operating under the management of the Kodiak Police Department.
 When individuals are arrested, they undergo booking procedures that include photographing and fingerprinting, with all records maintained by the department.
 Family members and legal representatives can obtain information about detainees through direct contact with the facility, which also administers inmate lookup services.
 Visitation at the jail typically requires advance scheduling and strict adherence to security protocols.

 Arrest Records